MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 These pillars provide specific deployment objectives that organizations should use in order to align with Zero Trust principles.
 They offer targeted objectives for each pillar.
 These objectives go beyond technical configurations.

-For example, in the networking pillar there is a deployment objective for network segmentation.
-The objective does not provide information on how to configure isolated networks in Azure, but instead offers guidance for creating the architecture pattern.
+For example, in the networking pillar there's a deployment objective for network segmentation.
+The objective doesn't provide information on how to configure isolated networks in Azure, but instead offers guidance for creating the architecture pattern.

 As a result, there are still design decisions that need to be met in order to implement the deployment objectives.